-Remote networks are the logical containers that group Resources together.
-Resources defined within a Remote network are assumed to be accessible from any deployed Connector(s) within the same logical Remote network.
-When planning a Twingate deployment, a Remote network will approximately correspond to a network you are providing remote access to.
+The "Remote Network" concept in Twingate is a logical container that groups Resources together.
+All Resources defined within a Remote Network must be accessible from any deployed Connector(s) within the same Remote Network.
+When planning a Twingate deployment, each Remote Network will approximately correspond to an existing physical network or VPC you'd like to provide remote access to.

-At least one Connector must be configured as part of a Remote network.
-Connectors are deployed behind the firewall and provide access into a Remote networkWithout a Connector deployed and running, Resources are inaccessible to Twingate end users.
+At least one Connector must be deployed to allow access to Resources configured in a Remote Network.
+Connectors are deployed behind the firewall and provide access to a Remote Network's Resources for authenticated, authorized users.
+Without a Connector deployed and running, Resources are inaccessible to Twingate end users.

 - Load balancing and failover.
-Load balancing is performed automatically as the number of Connectors deployed within a Remote network is changed.
+Load balancing is performed automatically as the number of Connectors deployed within a Remote Network is changed.
 In addition, if any one Connector fails, additional Connectors will be available for redundancy.
-You can deploy as many Connectors within a Remote network as required for your needs.
+You can deploy as many Connectors within a Remote Network as required for your needs.

 - Scalability.
 As your needs grow, it may be necessary to add additional Connectors to forward additional traffic.
 A single Connector is generally capable of handling traffic for hundreds of users, depending on your usage patterns.
 See Deploying Connectors for more details.

-Note: Because Connectors within the same Remote network are interchangeable, it’s important that they all have the same network routing and access rules on the Remote network.
+Note: Because Connectors within the same Remote Network are interchangeable, it’s important that they all have the same network routing and access rules on the Remote network.

 Updated 7 days ago